-- Establish the Social Responsibility Committee to raise awareness of Fair Trade, wider development, social and justice concerns, including charitable giving.
+- Raise awareness of Fair Trade, wider development, social and justice concerns, including charitable giving.

 - Aim to give 10% of the parish’s income to charity.

-- Invite congregations to suggest possible charities, and support one local and the other overseas, for two to three years.
+- Invite congregations to suggest possible charities, and support one local and the other overseas.